-Tenable Nessus Agents
+Tenable Agents

-Tenable Nessus Agents are lightweight and only minimal system resources.
-Generally, a Tenable Nessus Agent uses 40 MB of RAM (all pageable).
-A Tenable Nessus Agent uses almost no CPU while idle, but is designed to use up to 100% of CPU when available during jobs.
+Tenable Agents is a lightweight, user space program and only use minimal system resources.

+Generally, an agent uses 50 MB to 60 MB of RAM (all pageable).
+However, agents use additional memory when scanning (all pageable; the amount of memory depends on the scan configuration) and when updating plugins (all pageable).
+Agents use almost no CPU while idle, but they are designed to use up to 100% of CPU when available during jobs.

-For more information on Tenable Nessus Agent resource usage, see Nessus Agents Performance.
+For more information on Tenable Agent resource usage, see Tenable Agent Performance.

-The following table outlines the minimum recommended hardware for operating a Tenable Nessus Agent.
-You can install Tenable Nessus Agents on a virtual machine that meets the same requirements specified.
+The following table outlines the minimum recommended hardware for operating a Tenable Agent.
+You can install Tenable Agents on a virtual machine that meets the same requirements specified.